harrow-philosophy/harrow-philosophy.github.io/library/philosophy/Law/Frederic Bastiat/The Law.md

 # The Law
-Notes on "The Law" by Frederic Bastiat
+Notes on "The Law" by Frederic Bastiat and takeaways written in his tone.

 [Here](https://fee.org/wp-content/uploads/ebooks/the-law-final-text-only.pdf) is the link to the exact translation I used.